5 Suspected ISIS Members Deported to India by UAE: Report

 The United Arab Emirates has deported five suspected Indian-origin operatives of the Islamic State group from Abu Dhabi.
 The central intelligence agencies are interrogating them, the Times of India reported.

 The five persons are between the age of 20 to 25 years and know each other, the reported added citing intelligence sources.
-While one of them has been identified as Rehan Abidi from Uttar Pradesh, two of them hail from Mumbai while two others belong to Chennai.
+One of the suspects is from Uttar Pradesh, and two each from Mumbai and Chennai.

 “The UAE intelligence agencies had intercepted their communication in which they were discussing their plans to recruit more and carry out Jehad against India.
 They were in touch with senior leaders of Islamic State,” an officer said, reported TOI.